isabella232/kubernetes-operator/docs/Create-Aerospike-cluster.md

 description: Create Aerospike Cluster
 ---

-To deploy an Aerospike cluster using the Operator, you will create an Aerospike custom resource file that describes what you want the cluster to look like (e.g. number of nodes, types of services, system resources, etc), and then push that configuration file into Kubernetes.
+To deploy an Aerospike cluster using the Operator, you will create an Aerospike custom resource file that describes the cluster (e.g. number of nodes, Aerospike configuration, system resources, etc.), and then push that configuration file into Kubernetes.

 ## Prerequisites

 Before deploying your Aerospike cluster ensure that you have:

 - Reviewed the prerequisites and system requirements
-- Downloaded the Aerospike Kubernetes Operator
+- Deployed the Aerospike Kubernetes Operator successfully
-- Installed the Operator on Kubernetes, and ensure that it is up and running

 ## Prepare the Aerospike cluster configuration: